Further Simulation Examples

 if (verbose) {

-cat("Just now picked ", number, ".\n", sep = "")
+cat("Just now picked ", random_real_number, ".\n", sep = "")

 cat(count, " number(s) picked so far.\n", sep = "")

-cat("Their sum is ", mySum, ".\n\n", sep = "")
+cat("Their sum is ", my_sum, ".\n\n", sep = "")

 }